0

 To read more on pH swings how they affect/not affect livestock head here

-As it is, we have a collection of low pH/KH tank examples from all four corners of the world.
-From a practical point of view, if this approach can be done repeated with great success across four continents - hobbyists can rest assured that it will work for them too.
+As it is, we have a collection of examples of low pH/KH tanks from all four corners of the world.
+From a practical point of view, if this approach can be repeated with great success on four continents, hobbyists can be sure it will work for them.

 Tom barr's tank has a pH of 5.6 when CO2 injection is on.